dereklai1/MU0ARMAssem/README.md

 # Features
 - Comments within assembly code
 - Customizable opcodes for your own instruction set
+- Use of .labels in assembly code (easier subroutine calls/loops)

 # How to Use
 1. Download assembler binary and place in any directory.
-2. Run the executable and it will generate a file named `config.txt` and one named `input.txt` in the same directory as `Assembler.exe`.
+2. Run the executable and it will generate a default config file named `config.txt` and one named `input.txt` in the same directory as `Assembler.exe`.
-3. Type your assembly code into the `input.txt` and run the executable `Assembler.exe` again to generate the ouputfile.
+3. Type your assembly code into the `input.txt` and run the executable `Assembler.exe` again to generate the output file.

 **Examples**